CamLogie/Life-is-a-Game/README.md

 Scripts:

 I have included some simple shell scripts that can be run to test the app, run it in debug mode, and run it normally.
 They are under life_is_a_game/scripts/

-q: what is the markdown for a hyperlink?